rancher/rancher.github.io/rancher/v1.6/en/hosts/index.md

 ## Getting Started with Hosts
 ---

-Hosts are the most basic unit of resource within Rancher and is represented as any Linux server, virtual or physical, with the following minimum requirements:
+Docker container hosting is the most basic unit of resource within Rancher and is represented as any Linux server, virtual or physical, with the following minimum requirements:

 * x86 CPU architecture
 * Any modern Linux distribution with a [supported version of Docker](#supported-docker-versions).
 [RancherOS](http://docs.rancher.com/os/), Ubuntu, RHEL/CentOS 7 are more heavily tested.